daegalus/csrd/content.en/03-rules/04-experience-points.md

 Generally, experience points can be spent in four ways: immediate benefits, short- and medium-term benefits, long-term benefits, and character advancement.

-{{< hint info >}}
+> [!NOTE]
-Experience points should not be a goal unto themselves.
+> Experience points should not be a goal unto themselves.
 Instead, they are a game mechanic to simulate how---through experience, time, toil, travail, and so on--- characters become more skilled, more able, and more powerful.
 Spending XP to explain a change in a character's capabilities that occurred in the course of the story, such as if the PC made a new device or learned a new skill, isn't a waste of XP---it's what XP are for.
-{{< /hint >}}

 ### Immediate Benefits